What’s an FBO structured partnership model versus an on-core structure?

 There are two ways to operate an FBO setup depending on your BaaS provider.

-- Alternative “singular FBO” model: Some BaaS providers offer what is called a “singular FBO model.”
-In this alternative model, the BaaS provider opens one singular FBO account to service all of its company clients, rather than have each company open an FBO account with the partner bank directly.
+- Alternative “intermingled FBO” model: Some BaaS providers offer an intermingled FBO model.
+In this alternative model, the BaaS provider opens one FBO account to service all of its company clients, rather than have each company open an FBO account with the partner bank directly.
 This arrangement basically means you are sharing risk with other companies, and also that you are all subject to the same one-size-fits-all KYC and compliance operations.
 In short, this second option can come with higher risk.

 FBO data flow